 As your homebrewing skills grow, adding new tools to your setup is only natural.
-After all, while you can make amazing beer with some pretty basic gear, who can resist the urge to upgrade?
 New gear puts new styles and flavors within reach, with plenty of room for fun and experimentation along the way.

 1. Brix Refractometer

 When you’re just starting out, a hydrometer is essential for measuring the specific gravity of your wort, which is the ratio of its density compared to water.
 But a refractometer is the way to go if you’re looking for greater control and precision.
 This Brix refractometer not only measures your wort’s specific gravity, but the amount of sugar present.

 The big advantage of a refractometer is the ability to track starch conversion during your mash.
 And since it has a built-in temperature compensator, you can get accurate gravity readings without worrying about variations due to heat.
 This model provides results in both the Brix scale and standard specific gravity values.

 Note: After fermentation, the presence of ethanol will change the way the refractometer reads your beer’s gravity.
 Never fear—just run your results through an online calculator to compensate and get the true gravity.

 This handy refractometer makes it easy to measure the sugar content of your beer.
 It includes automatic temperature compensation, so you can get accurate measurements.
 Plus, it has a dual scale that measures both Brix and SG, so you don't have to do any conversions.